 Yellow Sac Spider

 This is the spider to be most concerned about in the Bronx.
-It has a bite that is painful and its venom can cause mild necrosis.
+It has a painful bite, and its venom can cause mild necrosis.
 If you get bitten in a sensitive location, you might get a small, disfiguring wound.
 You should definitely have these spiders dealt with as soon as you see them in your home.
 They're easy to distinguish from other spiders.
 They're yellow and visually hairless.

 Brown Recluse Spider